Amazon Australia Cyber Monday 2020: today's best deals on tech and more

 This 26.1MP camera is one of the best stills shooters you can get, with phase-detect autofocus, up to 20fps burst speed and dual SD card slots.
 A new October 2020 firmware has boosted the autofocus performance of the X-T3 to be on par with that on the X-T4.
 So why spend over AU$3,000 on the new camera when the predecessor can be yours for around half that?View Deal

 GoPro's new 360-degree action camera is feature-packed, with image stabilisation, hyperlapse, time lapse and so much more.
-But all that comes at a very steep price.
-However, Amazon's Black Friday offer sees AU$200 slashed off the AU$799 RRP, making it a much more affordable option.View Deal
+And while there was a rather good AU$200 off for Black Friday on Amazon, the Cyber Monday deal is not that great, with only 15% off the RRP.View Deal

 DJI Mavic Mini | AU$509 at Amazon (was $599, save AU$90)

-Note: [UPDATE: The black version is currently out of stock, but the white one is still available for AU$440.]